KDE/clazy/README.md

 - To disable specific checks in specific source lines, insert a comment in the same line as the warning:
 `(...) // clazy:exclude=check1,check2`

-Don't include the "clazy-" prefix.
+Don't include the `clazy-` prefix.
 If, for example, you want to disable qstring-allocations you would write:
-`// clazy:exclude=qstring-allocations` not clazy-qstring-allocations.
+`// clazy:exclude=qstring-allocations` not `clazy-qstring-allocations`.

 # Reporting bugs and wishes